The Pakistani passport is a small green book that carries a significant meaning. It is a way to travel, connect with the world, and prove who you are.

 Pakistani Passport Ranking 2025: The Current Situation

 The Pakistani passport ranking in 2025 has improved slightly compared to a few years ago, but it is still minimal.
-This year, it stands close to rank 100 out of 109.
+This year, it ranks close to 100 out of 109.

 That means only a small list of countries allows Pakistani citizens to enter visa-free or with a visa-on-arrival.